tienbk97/PubSubPattern/README.md

 1. A Message contains a topic and its payload.
 2. Publisher can send messages to multiple topics.
 3. Subscriber can subscribe and receive messages from multiple topics.
-4. Broker is the one handle receiving from Publishers & broadcasting messages to the correct Subscribers
+4. Broker is the one handle receiving messages from Publishers & broadcasting messages to the correct Subscribers

 ## How it works